Financial Process Narrative

 Requirements

-1. Departments must complete an Internal Control financial process narrative and submit to UCO for the following:
+1. Departments must complete a financial process narrative and submit to UCO for the following:

 • Significant Routine Financial Processes

-• Major processes with over $10 million in annual activity or transactions.
+• Routine ongoing processes with over $10 million in annual operational activity or routine individual transactions at or exceeding $5 million .

 • Payment or billing processes that deviates from enterprise-wide processes.